shakeelmajeed-work/bgstudentforum/README.md

 # bgstudentforum

-This has become a open source project (refer to the CONTRIBUTING.md file for more)!

 Code is being updated as development continues. <a href="https://www.bgstudentforum.com">BGSTUDENTFORUM</a> is a place designed for the pupils at any school it is configured to serve!
 This forum makes it so much easier to start initiatives and to make connections you otherwise would have been discouraged to make!
 It is an incubator for impactful ideas that can be implemented in almost any school/instituition!